Research computing support at IU

 Software support

-Programming tools and scientific, statistical, and mathematical software
+Programming tools and scientific, bioinformatics, statistical, and mathematical software

 The Research Applications and Deep Learning (RADL) team manages the site licenses for the scientific, statistical, and mathematical applications available on IU's research supercomputers.
 If you need help or have questions about using any of the programming tools, or scientific, statistical, or mathematical applications on IU's research supercomputers, contact the UITS Research Applications and Deep Learning team.

-UITS Geographic Information System (GIS) Services provides access to GIS and remote sensing software, and technical support to users.
-For technical support or questions about GIS and remote sensing software across all IU campuses, contact UITS GIS Services.
+UITS Geographic Information System (GIS) Services provides access to GIS software, and technical support to users.
+For technical support or questions about GIS software across all IU campuses, complete the GIS Help form.

 Visualization and advanced media software